-Planning to celebrate Christmas or the New Year with a dip in the Lake District, Cumbria?
+Planning to celebrate the New Year with a dip in the Lake District, Cumbria?
 Enjoy the water in a safer way with an organised event or guided swim.
 There are plenty of organised events to choose from, with experienced guides on hand – and a hot brew and warm changing room too!

 New Year’s Day Dip | The Calvert Trust